chmp/serde_arrow/Implementation.md

 ```

 To support in creation of schema definitions `serde_arrow` offers the function
-[`serde_arrow::trace_schema`][crate::trace_schema], which tries to auto-detect
+[`Schema::from_records`][crate::Schema::from_records], which tries to auto-detect
 the schema.
-However, this detection is not always reliable.
-For example
-`Option`s with only `None` values cannot be detected.
-Also chrono's date types
-map to different serialization formats (strings, ints, ..) depending on
-configuration.
 For example:

 ```rust
 let schema = Schema::from_records(&items)?;
 // update detected data types here
 ```

+Note however, this detection is not always reliable.
+For example `Option`s with
+only `None` values cannot be detected.
+Also chrono's date types map to different
+serialization formats (strings, ints, ..) depending on configuration.

 The reverse process, from a record batch to a sequence of Rust records, is
 implemented similarly: